 The 22-year-old Riverdale, Georgia, native said FVSU’s MANRRS chapter provides a relaxed environment and opportunities to grow, make friends and participate in community service.
 She recommends that other students join the organization, as well as pursue a degree in FVSU’s College of Agriculture, Family Sciences and Technology.
 “I love the animal science program.
 Everybody is always pushing me to do my best,” she said, commending Dr. Eugene Amoah, animal science professor, on his support.

-Callaway, a senior animal science major, is not only proud of his achievement, but he is also excited for his two fellow peers.
+Calloway, a senior animal science major, is not only proud of his achievement, but he is also excited for his two fellow peers.
 “Fort Valley always goes out and does great.
 We take our education serious and whatever we do, we put our best foot forward,” he said.

 His service as a MANRRS member includes leading a national collaborative effort sub-committee to prepare for the annual conference, work with other organizations and help students.
 “It is a family-oriented organization and I encourage students to get involved on campus.
-You can grow and network,” Callaway advised.
+You can grow and network,” Calloway advised.

 Furthermore, Dukes received $100 for her third place win in her division for the undergraduate oral research contest.
 She researched the hazard analysis and critical control points for goat meat facilities in Georgia.